MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

-To resolve, wait for existing operation to complete and try after sometime.
+To resolve, wait for existing operation to complete and try after some time.